counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

 ### Method: `proposeInstall`

-Requests that a peer authorize the installation of an app instance.
-At the same time, generate and returns a fresh ID for it, and authorize the installation of that app instance.
+Requests that a peer start the install protocol for an app instance.
+At the same time, authorize the installation of that app instance, and generate and return a fresh ID for it.
+If the peer accepts and the install protocol completes, its ID should be the generated appInstanceId.

 Params:
 - `peerAddress: string`